-But it’s getting harder to inhale.
-That’s the common pre-amble to protest.
-Things as they are make us uncomfortable.
-That foreshadows a new pattern of choice.
+But when it gets harder to inhale, that’s a common preamble to protest.
+Things “as they are” feel constrictive.
+That urges us toward a new pattern of choice.

 Things might be lousy, or they might be just alright.
-We’re hanging tough, but we sensed there’s a better way.
+Or it might be enough to “just breathe.”
+We’re hanging tough, but we might also sense there’s a better way.

 When I was in Junior High, I wasn’t a tough kid, but I stood out in my own way, and found myself in fights from time to time.
-A kid named Steve Anderson who’d been insulting me for months, threw a text book of mine into the trash in our locker-room, and I’d had it.
-I shouted in his face, “fuck you, Anderson,” and he duly challenged me to a fight him.
+In one squabble, a kid named Steve Anderson who’d been insulting me for months threw a textbook of mine into the trash in our locker-room, and I’d had it.
+I shouted in his face, “fuck you, Anderson,” and he duly challenged me to a fight.
 He was bigger than me and a better athlete, and I’d been trained to avoid conflict from my life as a preacher’s son.
 I matter-of-factly refused him.
 Disregarding the rules of masculine of engagement, I just said, “I’m not fighting you, Anderson.
 You’d kick my ass.”

 That pretty much ended it.

-Sometimes the protest wells up within us to create change easily, but more often comes after great courage and sacrifice.
+Sometimes the act of protest comes easily, but more often it comes after great courage and sacrifice.
 As John F. Kennedy phrased it, it is a “long twilight struggle, day in and day out.”

 Change is often undramatic.
-It comes from daily re-commitments to shift habit.
-The great poet, writer and compiler of the first English Dictionary, Samuel Johnson, re-committed himself all his life to the simple, but constantly frustrated goal of getting to bed early.
+It can comes from simple daily re-commitments to shift a habit.
+The great poet, writer and compiler of the first English Dictionary, Samuel Johnson, re-committed himself all his life to the simple, but constantly unmet goal of getting to bed early.
 If our foe is worthy, the business of protest may be life-long.
 Chronic problems require chronic resolutions.

 As Krishna cried out to his chela (student) Arjuna in the Bhagavad Gita, “fight!”
 Though a junior high pacifist, when I said, “Fuck you, Anderson!”
 I was already fighting.

-The protestors in Tahir Square encountered the police and army again and again and—even now—with Egypt’s president Mubarak in jail, and elections in progress—the military still bullies the people, still kills protestors in Egypt.
+The protestors in Tahir Square encountered the police and army again and again and—even now—with Egypt’s President Mubarak in jail, and elections in progress—the military still bullies and kills Egyptians.
 And people still fight.

-Our Occupy movements don’t seemed to have changed the status quo much yet, but this is just testament to the worthiness of our adversaries and the unchanged portion of ourselves.
-Protest is, an ongoing event for societies and individuals.
-To grow requires resistance, focus and dull work.
+Our Occupy movements don’t seem to have changed the status quo too much yet, but this is just a testament to the worthiness of our adversaries and the unchanged portion of ourselves.
+Protest is an ongoing event for societies and individuals.
+To grow requires resistance, focus, and dull work.

-At the end of the day sloth, habit and comfort are our most trenchant devils.
+At the end of the day sloth, habit and comfort are our most trenchant adversaries.

-In the 1980s, I had a favorite synth-rock band called the Human League who cut a track titled, “Comfort Kills.”
+In the 1980s, I had a favorite synth-rock band called the Human League who cut a track called, “Comfort Kills.”

-It’s a good message to keep in mind, when the notion of protest enters the head, and the urge to stay in bed, or say “yes” one more time, or to avoid acting for fear of the unknown visits us one more time.
+It’s a good message to keep in mind when the notion of protest enters the head, and the contrary urge to stay in bed, or say “yes” to evil one more time, or to avoid acting for fear of the unknown comes for a visit.

 Sometimes it is time to say “no” regardless of what waits on the other side.